kunoada/Cardano/jormungandr_controller/README.md

 - Stuck check, restart node x, if it haven't received a new blockheight within y seconds
 - Sendmytip to pooltool from the healthiest node (leader node)
+- Failover script, all nodes are elected as leaders for an epoch transition

 ### Dependencies needed;
 - PyYAML